How a weird triangle between 3 highways was turned into a cutting-edge museum

 Let’s start with a little exercise.
 I would like you to input “Meow Wolf Denver” on Google Maps (here, I did it for you) and look at where the red pin falls on the map.
 Do you see it yet, the small, somewhat tear-shaped building tucked inside an interwoven web of highways?

-That, my friends, is Denver’s newest arts destination — and it sits on a tiny, triangular plot of land at the intersection of three highways.
+That, my friends, is Denver’s newest arts destination—and it sits on a tiny, triangular plot of land at the intersection of three highways.

 Meow Wolf Denver opened to the public in September 2021, and everything about the building was defined by its tricky location.
 Designed to fill the void between the highways, the building rises 30 feet over three elevated viaducts: a stretch of I-25 and two off-ramps.
 The facade was even clad with specialty matte panels to ensure that the building doesn’t create a glare for drivers nearby.
-The result is something of an architectural feat — and a valuable lesson in how to build bold buildings on a piece of land that would’ve otherwise been unusable.
+The result is something of an architectural feat—and a valuable lesson in how to build bold buildings on a piece of land that would’ve otherwise been unusable.

 Since it was founded in 2008, Meow Wolf has grown from an informal collective of Santa Fe artists into a multimillion-dollar “dream factory” that has hosts large-scale immersive experiences.
 Now, the organization has landed in Denver.